x = "Hello\nNick"

 The str_replace function replaces the first part of a string that matches a pattern (from left to right), while the related str_replace_all function replaces every part of a string that matches a pattern.
 Most stringr functions that do pattern matching come in a pair like this: one to process only the first match and one to process every match.

-As an example, suppose you want to remove commas from a number so that you can convert it with as.numeric, which returns NA for numbers that contain commas.
+As an example, suppose you want to remove commas from a vector of numbers (in strings) so that you can cast them to a numeric data type with as.numeric.
 You want to remove all of the commas, so str_replace_all is the function to use.
-As usual, the first argument is the string and the second is the pattern.
-The third argument is the replacement, which is the empty string "" in this case:
+The first argument is the string and the second is the pattern.
+The third argument is the replacement.
+In this case, the pattern is "," and the replacement is the empty string "".
+So the code to remove the commas and cast the numbers is:

-The str_replace function doesn’t work as well for this task, since it only replaces the first match to the pattern:
+The str_replace function wouldn’t work as well for this task, since it only replaces the first match to the pattern:

 You can also use these functions to replace or remove longer patterns within words.
 For instance, suppose you want to change the word "dog" to "cat":